OfficeDev/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

     None, and Passport respectively.

-	**Note** If you are using Microsoft SharePoint Foundation 2013 or Microsoft SharePoint Server 2013 or Microsoft SharePoint Server 2016, you will need to create a fourth web application named MSAUTHWS\_WindowsAPP with authentication mode set to Windows.
+	**Note** If you are using Microsoft SharePoint Foundation 2013 or Microsoft SharePoint Server 2013 or Microsoft SharePoint Server 2016 or Microsoft SharePoint Server 2019, you will need to create a fourth web application named MSAUTHWS\_WindowsAPP with authentication mode set to Windows.